 Evidence-based treatments are a crucial part of an addiction recovery program.
-One such evidence-based treatment is cognitive behavioral therapy, which, in turn, is the basis of a dialectical behavior therapy program.
-Orange County addiction therapies focus on incorporating elements of self-awareness and mindfulness, as well as stress management and emotional regulation.
+One such evidence-based treatment is cognitive behavioral therapy, which, in turn, is the basis of a dialectical behavior therapy program in Orange County, CA. Orange County addiction therapies focus on incorporating elements of self-awareness and mindfulness, as well as stress management and emotional regulation.
 Many rehabilitation facilities have included practices of cognitive-behavioral therapy and dialectical behavior therapy.

 Dialectical Behavior Therapy